Menu

 In this clinic, we will focus on individual IMPROVEMENT through video ANALYSIS.
 Depending on demand and staff availability, this session may be combined into a regular class.

-Due to limited instructor availability and the need for specialised equipment, this clinic is only available on request well in advance.
+Due to limited instructor availability and the need for specialized equipment, this clinic is only available on request well in advanced.

 Interested in learning how to snowboard in hardboots (also know as riding plates, carving boards).
 If you have your own equipment, we can help you learn how to ride it, and how to apply the skills you learn riding softboots into riding hardboots.